Understanding 401(k) Annual Compliance Testing

-If your company has a 401(k) plan—or if you’re considering starting one in the future—you’ve probably heard about nondiscrimination testing.
+If your company has a 401(k) plan—or if you’re considering starting one in the future—you may have heard about annual compliance testing, also known as nondiscrimination testing.
 But what is it really?
-And how do you help your plan pass these important compliance tests?
-Read on for answers to the most frequently asked questions about nondiscrimination testing.
+And how can you help your plan pass these important compliance tests?
+Read on for our explanation.

-Mandated by ERISA, annual nondiscrimination tests help ensure that 401(k) plans benefit all employees—not just business owners or highly compensated employees (HCEs).
+Mandated by ERISA, annual compliance testing helps ensure that 401(k) plans benefit all employees—not just business owners or highly compensated employees.
 Because the government provides significant tax benefits through 401(k) plans, it wants to ensure that these perks don’t disproportionately favor high earners.

 We’ll dive deeper into nondiscrimination testing, but let’s first discuss an important component of 401(k) compliance: contribution limits.